fraight/assessment/readme.md

 Dear Applicant,

-We're excited you're interested in working at Fraight. cacheingYou and I are engaged in one of the most difficult human tasks.
+We're excited you're interested in working at Fraight.
+You and I are engaged in one of the most difficult human tasks.
 Picking a software engineer--or in your case, picking a company--is the task of match making.
 It's impossible to find a precise formula for building a cohesive, happy team.
 The stakes are also high.
 Getting a job you don't like is as expensive for you as a mismatched hire is for us.

 With this in mind, we want to commit to you the following values:
 - Thoroughness.
 We're going to ask the tough questions--just as we expect you to!